awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

 1. Execute the following command to view the parameter metadata\.

    ```
-   aws ssm describe-parameters --filters "Key=Name,Values=the name that you specified"
+   aws ssm describe-parameters --filters "Key=Name,Values=the_name_that_you_specified"
    ```

 1. Execute the following command to change the parameter value\.

    ```
-   aws ssm put-parameter --name "the name that you specified" --value "new value" --type "SecureString" --overwrite
+   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --overwrite
    ```

    **Updating a Secure String parameter that uses your default KMS key**

    ```
-   aws ssm put-parameter --name "the name that you specified" --value "new value" --type "SecureString" --key-id "the AWS KMS key ID" --overwrite
+   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "the-AWS KMS-key-ID" --overwrite
    ```

    **Updating a Secure String parameter that uses a custom KMS key**

    ```
-   aws ssm put-parameter --name "the name that you specified" --value "new value" --type "SecureString" --key-id "your AWS user account alias/the custom KMS key" --overwrite
+   aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "your-AWS-user-account-alias/the-custom-KMS-key" --overwrite
    ```

 1. Execute the following command to view the latest parameter value\.

    ```
-   aws ssm get-parameters --names "the name that you specified" --with-decryption
+   aws ssm get-parameters --names "the_name_that_you_specified" --with-decryption
    ```

 1. Execute the following command to view the parameter value history\.

    ```
-   aws ssm get-parameter-history --name "the name that you specified"
+   aws ssm get-parameter-history --name "the_name_that_you_specified"
    ```

 **Important**